judemont/typing-test-bot/README.md

 To add typing test website you :
 - Creat a new json file in the `typing-test-websites` folder.
 - (The file name must be the name of the test.)
-- You complete the file with like that :
+- You complete the file like that :

 ```jsonc
 {